An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases

 \subsubsection{First Lyapunov exponent and probability of typical trajectories}

-The first Lyapunov exponent is related to the probability that typical trajectories are realized.
+The first Lyapunov exponent is related to the probability of realizing typical trajectories.
 Indeed, for typical trajectories,

-is satisfied, where $\ket{\psi_0}$ is an initial state.
-Equation (\ref{eq:typical-convergence_norm}) means that the decay rate of the probability that the outcome sequence $\bm{b}_n$ is realized is given by the first Lyapunov exponent $\varepsilon_1$, where the former and the latter respectively correspond to the first and second terms in the left-hand side.
+is satisfied, where $\ket{\psi_0}$ is an arbitrary initial state.
+In Eq.~\eqref{eq:typical-convergence_norm}, the first term corresponds to the decay rate of the probability that an outcome sequence $\bm{b}_n$ is realized while the second term corresponds to the first Lyapunov exponent $\varepsilon_1$.
+They coincide in the long-time limit.

-To show Eq. (\ref{eq:typical-convergence_norm}), we again consider $\hat{Z}_{\bm{b};n}$ defined in Eq. (\ref{eq:Zn}).
+To show Eq.~\eqref{eq:typical-convergence_norm}, we again consider $\hat{Z}_{\bm{b};n}$ defined in Eq.~\eqref{eq:Zn}.
 Using $\hat{Z}_{\bm{b};n}$, the norm of $\hat{\mathsf{M}}_{\bm{b};n}\ket{\psi_0}$ for the initial state $\ket{\psi_0}$ can be written as

-Since $\left\|\hat{\mathsf{M}}_{\bm{b};n}\right\|^2 \leq \mathrm{Tr}\left(\hat{\mathsf{M}}_{\bm{b};n}^\dagger\hat{\mathsf{M}}_{\bm{b};n}\right) \leq d\left\|\hat{\mathsf{M}}_{\bm{b};n}\right\|^2$ is always satisfied, Eq. (\ref{eq:norm_Zn}) leads to
+Since $\left\|\hat{\mathsf{M}}_{\bm{b};n}\right\|^2 \leq \mathrm{Tr}\left(\hat{\mathsf{M}}_{\bm{b};n}^\dagger\hat{\mathsf{M}}_{\bm{b};n}\right) \leq d\left\|\hat{\mathsf{M}}_{\bm{b};n}\right\|^2$ is always satisfied, Eq.~\eqref{eq:norm_Zn} leads to